 EAGLE-L, the second operating system upgrade, adds features that integrate with multiple 3rd party devices.
 High performance GPS (1 foot special resolution), law enforcement radio communication interoperability, unmanned data logging and user-defined ROI logging are some of the handy features in the EAGLE-L upgrade.

 The SAM Isotope Identifiers are available from stock, and are priced between $10,000 and $20,000, depending on detector and software options.
 The SAM family of instruments is compliant with ANSI N42 standards for RIIDs and qualifies for CST, UASI, or MMRS funding requests.
 New detector options address difficult SNM characterization, neutron detection, and fast identification of moving materials or pedestrians.
-Visit the company website at www.berkeleynucleonics.com or call 800-234-7858 to discuss your program requirements.
+Give us a call at 800-234-7858 to discuss your program requirements.
 Berkeley Nucleonics offers consulting services with Certified Health Physicists and personnel with multiple clearances as required.